zhenyiizhang/DeepRUOTv2/README.md

 </div>

-If you are intersted to learn further cell-cell interaction from the data, we plan to release the code after our work published.
+If you are interested in further exploring cell-cell interactions from the data, we plan to release the code following the publication of our work.

 ## License
 DeepRUOTv2 is licensed under the MIT License, and the code from MIOflow used in this project is subject to the Yale Non-Commercial License.